30 March 2019

 While his tumultuous personality wrought with numerous criminal offenses, sword-fights, and even allegations of murder surely cast Caravaggio as interesting, his artistic contributions are more than captivating on their own.
 Not only did he challenge the former conventions of depicting highly idealized religious scenes, he pioneered the chiaroscuro method of painting, by emphasizing contrast.

-Likely a rebel by nature, Caravaggio’s commitment to creating unvarnished, truthful art made him an innovator within the Baroque period.
+A rebel by nature, Caravaggio’s commitment to creating unvarnished, truthful art made him an innovator within the Baroque period.
 A naturalist and realist in his approach, he welcomed the opportunity to portray a flawed humanity, with wrinkled brows, pained eyes, blemished complexions, dirty feet, and crooked fingers.
-Also unlike his contemporaries, Caravaggio was a fan of employing highly dramatic contrast effects in his artworks.
-Coined chiaroscuro, this severe method typically includes a composition with very dark areas juxta posed to deliberately spotlit sections, featuring ahead of his time, modern theater techniques.

 Easily accessible through a specially designed Caravaggio Tour, Rome is home to a plethora of his masterpieces.
 While the Borghese Gallery hosts the bulk of his work in Rome, a selection of Caravaggio’s bold pieces can also be found in more obscure settings.
 In fact, three of his paintings can be viewed in the Contarelli Chapel within the Church of San Luigi dei Francesi, located around the corner from Piazza Navona.